Compact Design and Extreme Power Highlight the Flex 24V Brushless Impact Driver

 Quick Eject Collet

 While there’s no one-hand bit insertion or active spring ejection, the Flex 24V Brushless Impact Driver introduces a Quick Eject feature.
 Just above the trigger, there’s a button you press with your finger to push the collet forward to the open position.
-This works well, though the early sample we got our hands on was a little sticky when taking some bits out.

-Regardless, you don’t have to move your hand from the handle to switch bits, making it a more convenient way to manage it.
+You don’t have to move your hand from the handle to switch bits, making it a more convenient way to manage it.
 It’s especially helpful when you’re working at height or in areas where there’s no easy place to set the tool down.

 - Foot-mounted LED light